 Red Marks Left Behind By Your Bra: Are they normal?

 As the personal “Bra Lady” for hundreds of Perky Ladies that have come into our shop, I get a lot of questions.
 One of the most frequent is about [red] marks left by a bra.
 People ask, “Is that normal?”
 Most of the time it is, but there are certainly instances it is not.
-In this post I’m breaking down the differences as well as what you should expect from a new bra, what to expect during the life of the bra, and when it's time to replace it.
+In this post I will be breaking down the differences as well as what you should expect from a new bra, what to expect during the life of the bra, and when it's time to replace it.

 In the age of overly stretchy spandex (or lycra..or whatever), and baggy unstructured styles adjusting to a new properly fitting bra may take some time.
 Generally, we’re talking about a 2 week adjustment period – give or take.
 Don’t panic!
 Let me explain…